Fury from the Deep

 - See our The Ice Warriors page for more about the purpose of "Cutting Copies".

-- The story is being animated in full (in colour and b/w) to be released on DVD/Blu-ray later in 2020.
-(It will then also be available to purchase via online services such as iTunes and Amazon Prime, with a television broadcast on BBC America.)
+- The story was animated in full (in colour and b/w, both in a widescreen aspect) for DVD/Blu-ray in late 2020.
+(It will also be available to purchase via online services such as iTunes and Amazon Prime, and likely with a broadcast on BBC America.)